-Note: Students must apply for the practicum in advance by the appropriate deadline as stated on the application.
-Students cannot take the practicum (5700D) and the internship (EDAD 5500D) in the same semester.
+EDAD 5700 - Practicum in Educational Leadership (Must be final course taken in the final semester) Students must apply for the practicum in advance by the appropriate deadline as stated on the application.
+Students cannot take the practicum (5700) and the internship (EDAD 5500) in the same semester.
 Internship must be taken prior to the Practicum course for students seeking principal certification.
-(The Practicum must be final course taken in the final semester)